White Lady: England

 An old ballad is sung about a ghost, that is haunting Okehampton Castle: "My Ladye hath a sable coach, with horses two an four.
 My Ladye hath a gaunt blood-hound, that goeth before.
-My Ladye's coach hath nodding plumes,the driver hath no head.
+My Ladye's coach hath nodding plumes, the driver hath no head.
 My Ladye is an ashen white – as one who is long dead."This lady is said to be a Howard-lady of the 17th century, who has murdered several husbands and children of hers.
 Her curse is to collect grassblades in the castle ruins until the end of time.
 No historical event or person could be found to correlate.

 The ghost of a Pomeroy-lady called Matilda (also called Margaret) is told to haunt Berry Pomeroy Castle (near to Totnes in Devon) as a harbinger of death to everyone to see her in the dungeon of the St.Margaret-tower.
 Matilda is said to have been starved to death by her sister in that dungeon.
 Edward Montague created a novel titled "The Castle of Berry Pomeroy".

-Within Radford, the white Lady of Radford is a young woman from the Harris family.
-Her legend tells of her wishing to see a local young man living in nearby Oreston, but being forbidden by her family.
-Despite this, she took a boat one night onto the lake whilst wearing her white clothing.
-The boat supposedly capsized, with the White Lady disappearing under the water.
-Others have claimed the Lady's lover was in the boat with her when it sank.
-Since then, many have told of supposedly seeing the White Lady sitting beside the lake in her ghostly form.
-As a result of this story, a nearby street towards one of the entrances of the park was named "White Lady Road".